Freefall Detection

 $$ s = v_0 t + 0.5 + g t^2 $$

-The distance travelled by the object in freefall is proportional to the time it falls squared.
+The distance traveled by the object in freefall is proportional to the time it falls squared.

 An object in freefall, that falls from 1m with an initial velocity equal to zero will take 450 msec to fall on the ground.